DeskproApps/zoom/SETUP.md

 [![](./docs/assets/setup/zoom-setup-06.png)](/docs/assets/setup/zoom-setup-06.png)

-Click on the "Permissions" tab and select the users/groups that you'd like to have access to the GitLab app.
+Click on the "Permissions" tab and select the users/groups that you'd like to have access to the Zoom app.

 When you're happy - click __Install__.